 MIT appoints a significant number of graduate students each year as part time or full time instructors or teaching assistants (TAs).
 Many students enjoy the new perspectives afforded by a teaching appointment and find that it provides invaluable experience in preparation for a career in university teaching.
 The Institute offers a prize each year, the Goodwin Medal, for “conspicuously effective teaching” by a graduate student.

 Graduate students with considerable teaching experience may receive Instructor-G appointments.
 These appointments are given only to more advanced students of proven teaching ability.
-The rate of compensation for teaching assistants is determined by the Dean of the School within guidelines approved by the Academic Council.
+The rate of compensation for teaching assistants is determined by MIT GSU and MIT Collective Bargaining Agreement (CBA).

 Upon admission to an MIT graduate program, all teaching assistants who are US citizens or permanent residents are required to complete the Free Application for Federal Student Aid (FAFSA).
 Held in strict confidence within Student Financial Services, the information on the FAFSA is used to determine whether or not MIT may use federal funds from the Federal Work-Study Program to pay the teaching assistant’s salary.
 Tuition payments can be held until the form is completed.